cubeappm/amz-review-analyzer-privacy/PRIVACY.md

-# Privacy Policy for Amazon 供應鏈分析師 (Amazon Review Analyzer)
+# Privacy Policy for Amazon Supply Chain Analyzer

-**Last updated:** 2026-07-11
+**Last updated:** 2026-07-12

 ## Data Collection

 This Chrome extension collects the following data:

-1. **Amazon product page content** — When you click "Analyze," the extension extracts visible text from the current Amazon product page (review content, product details).
+1. **Amazon product page content** — When you click "Generate ..." the extension extracts visible text from the current Amazon product page (review content, product details).
 This is done entirely client-side within your browser.

-2. **AI API credentials** — You may optionally configure an API Key for DeepSeek, OpenAI, or other supported AI providers.
+2. **AI API credentials** — You configure an API Key for DeepSeek, OpenAI, or other supported AI providers.
 This key is stored locally in your browser via `chrome.storage.local` and is never transmitted to any server other than the AI provider you explicitly configure.

 ## How Data Is Used